 * Default deposit amount (25%) can be varied and costs can be spread over a longer/shorter period, such that the monthly payment amounts are more suited to each individual situation.

-Your surgeon will examine you and look at your proportions to enable him to see roughly how much tissue he will be able to take to still give you a natural in proportion breast shape.
+Your surgeon will examine you and your breasts in proportion to your body to see roughly how much tissue can be removed and still give you a natural in proportion breast shape.
 The surgeon will discuss the various options with you and will make recommendations that are appropriate and suitable to you.

 This procedure can relieve those that are effected from physical symptoms such as breast discomfort, neck ache, backache, and shoulder pain, skin irritations under the breast fold, painful pressure from bra straps and difficulties and discomfort during exercise.

 It is also suitable for those people who are psychologically affected by the size of their breast(s).

 What are the risks of breast reduction surgery?

 The surgeon will discuss all risks with you before the surgery, however a few to note include: